branch-predictor/libjpeg-turbo/README.md

 How to use
 ----------

-tl;dr - clone this repo's "bp-fixes" branch and proceed like with regular libjpeg-turbo.
+tl;dr - clone this repo's "master" branch and proceed like with regular libjpeg-turbo.

-This fork consists of two branches - master, which is *equal* to libjpeg-turbo's master, and separate branch "bp-fixes" that contian my changes.
-The motivation here is to have easy way to reapply my changes (using "git rebase") while keeping a copy of original libjpeg-turbo "locally".
-Although it's improbable, if one day the libjpeg-turbo vanishes, I'll still have *something* to base on.

 Current changelog
 -----------------